Property · Last updated 2 June 2026

 Step 6: Decide on Property Management

-• Bill and service charge payments
+• Service charge and bill payments

-• Regular property inspections
+• Regular inspections

 • Maintenance coordination and emergency repairs

-• Tenant communication and support
+• Tenant communication

 • AML compliance checks